 1975 Liza Minnelli to the rescue!
 With only six days to learn the role of merry murderess Roxie Hart, the Academy Award-winning stage and film star agrees to fill in for an ailing Gwen Verdon in Chicago.
-Minnelli will stay with the show until mid-September.
-Always willing to do a friend a favor, Minnelli will make a highly-publicized return to the stage in 1997 as she fills in for a vacationing Julie Andrews in the musical Victor/Victoria.
+Minnelli stays with the show until mid-September.
+Always willing to do a friend a favor, Minnelli makes a highly-publicized return to the stage in 1997 as she fills in for a vacationing Julie Andrews in the musical Victor/Victoria.

-1989 Shenandoah returns to Broadway tonight for a revival run that will prove to be brief.
-Starring John Cullum as Charlie Anderson, this production of the Civil War-era musical will close Sept.
-2 after approximately four weeks of performances.
+1989 Shenandoah returns to Broadway for a revival run that proves to be brief.
+Starring John Cullum as Charlie Anderson, the production of the Civil War-era musical closes September 2 after approximately four weeks of performances.

-1998 After arguing for 600 performances about the white-on-white painting, the three characters in Yasmina Reza's Tony Award-winning best play, Art end their run at Broadway's Royale Theatre.
-The comedy, translated from French by Christopher Hampton, will begin its national tour Sept.
-14 starring Judd Hirsch, who has appeared in the play on Broadway and in London.
-During the run, various trios of stars played the roles of three friends that Alan Alda, Victor Garber and Alfred Molina originated.
+1998 After arguing for 600 performances about a white-on-white painting, the three characters in Yasmina Reza's Tony Award-winning play, Art end their run at Broadway's Royale Theatre.
+The comedy, translated from French by Christopher Hampton, begins its national tour September 14 starring Judd Hirsch, who also appeared in the play on Broadway and in London.
+During the Broadway run, various trios of stars played the roles of three friends that Alan Alda, Victor Garber, and Alfred Molina originated.

-2013 Zachary Levi goes on his First Date with Krysta Rodriguez as Austin Winsberg, Alan Zachary and Michael Weiner's musical opens on Broadway at the Longacre Theatre.
-The show about a tightly wound guy who is set up with a serial-dating cool girl, will run for 174 performances.
+2013 Zachary Levi goes on his First Date with Krysta Rodriguez as Austin Winsberg, Alan Zachary, and Michael Weiner's musical opens on Broadway at the Longacre Theatre.
+The show about a tightly wound guy who is set up with a serial-dating cool girl, runs for 174 performances.

 Watch highlights from the 2013 Broadway production of First Date, starring Zachary Levi and Krysta Rodriguez: